-Voice of the Customer (VOC) in B2B (TRACK™)
+Voice of the Customer (VOC) in B2B (TK3)

-This course will be delivered in a mix LIVE and LIVE virtual.
-The course may be taken individually or as part of the 2022 B2B Marketing Mastery TRACK™ Series.
+This course will be delivered in a combination of in person Face-to-Face and remote sessions.
+The course may be taken individually or as part of the B2B Marketing Mastery TRACK™ Series.
 Register on this page for the individual course or click here to register for the full B2B Marketing Mastery TRACK.

 - This course is appropriate for both market research professionals as well as members of new product / service development teams from virtually any function – marketing, product management, design engineering, manufacturing engineering, quality, etc. Especially useful as an introduction to the subject for new members joining a team that is already experienced with VOC or as a brief “refresher” course for those who have already been through formal VOC training.